Last Updated: 10/10/18

 (Clear Lipid-exchanged Acrylamide-hybridized Rigid Imaging / Immunostaining / In situ hybridization-compatible Tissue-hYdrogel)

-2013: Individuals showing signs of Schwannomatosis with no markers for the SMARCB1 protein were finally established to have an alteration of the
+2013: Individuals are showing signs of Schwannomatosis with no markers for the SMARCB1 protein were finally established to have an alteration of the

 2014: Genetic testing for accurate Schwannomatosis diagnosis was finally available.
 Some diagnosed as NF1 or NF2 were finally able to be properly diagnosed with